If you’re new to the investing game, the stock market can be a pretty scary place to start.

 Interested in finding out more about how we’ve made investing simple?
 Check out our investment pages and take a look around.

-If the value of your investment falls, you could get back less money than you put in.
+Remember, the value of investments can go up and down, so you may get back less money than you put in.

 You should think of investing as a medium to long-term commitment – so be prepared to invest your money for at least five years.
 Tax depends on your individual circumstances and the regulations may change in the future.